Dozens of Palestinians in Gaza killed by airstrikes or shootings while waiting for aid

 “Information keeps coming in,” she added.
 “This is ongoing and it is unacceptable.”

-The Israeli military also issued new evacuation orders Friday in northeast Khan Younis and urged Palestinians to move west ahead of planned military operations against Hamas in the area.
+The Israeli military also issued new evacuation orders Friday in northeast Khan Younis in southern Gaza and urged Palestinians to move west ahead of planned military operations against Hamas in the area.
 The new evacuation zones pushed Palestinians into increasingly smaller spaces by the coast.

 20 killed Friday while seeking aid

-Since GHF began distributions in late May, witnesses have said almost daily that Israeli troops open fire on crowds of Palestinians on the roads leading through military-controlled zones to the food centers.
+Since GHF began distributions in late May, witnesses have said almost daily that Israeli troops open fire toward crowds of Palestinians on the roads leading to the food centers.
+To reach the sites, people must walk several kilometers (miles) through an Israeli military zone where troops control the road.

-Officials at Nasser Hospital in Khan Younis said at least three Palestinians were killed Friday on their way to GHF sites in the area of Rafah in southern Gaza.
+Officials at Nasser Hospital in Khan Younis said at least three Palestinians were killed Friday on the way to GHF sites in the area of Rafah in southern Gaza.

-The Israeli military has said previously it fires warning shots to control crowds or at Palestinians who approach its troops.
-On Friday, in reaction to the U.N. report, it said in a statement that it was investigating reports of people killed and wounded while seeking aid and that it had given instructions to troops in the field based on “lessons learned” from reviewing the incidents.
+On Friday, in reaction to the U.N. report, the Israeli military said it was investigating reports of people killed and wounded while seeking aid and that it had given instructions to troops in the field based on “lessons learned” from reviewing the incidents.
 It said it was working at “minimizing possible friction between the population” and Israeli forces, including by installing fences and placing signs on the routes.

 Separately, witnesses have said Israeli troops open fire on crowds of Palestinians who gather in military-controlled zones to wait for aid trucks entering Gaza for the U.N. or other aid organizations not associated with GHF.
-The crowds are usually made up of people desperate for food who grab supplies off the passing trucks.
+The crowds are usually made up of people desperate for food who grab supplies off the passing trucks, and armed gangs have also looted trucks.

 On Friday, 17 people were killed waiting for trucks in eastern Khan Younis in the Tahliya area, officials at Nasser Hospital said.